digitalservicebund/ris-adm-literature/doc/adr/0008-index-table-for-document-units.md

 ## Decision

-🚧 The change that we're proposing or have agreed to implement.

 In parallel to the schema that contains the "native" documents, we're introducing a new index table.

 The index table consists of exactly the fields we need for supporting the use case and is filled with data from the "native" documents.